mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 | enabled     | boolean                  |
 | query\_id   | integer                  |

 This model should stay.
 No changes here.
-We need to add metadata about which user created the share, so we can use that user's allowed DB credentials for accessing the underlying assets (tables, schemata, etc.)
+We need to add metadata about a credential for running the actual query.

 ### SharedTable